StepheeGee/reading-notes/102/revisions.md

 After committing, you've effectively taken a snapshot of your project with the changes you staged and documented the changes in the commit message.
 This snapshot becomes a part of your project's history and can be referred to or reverted to at any time.

 ### What is the command to send your changed files to Github?

+The "push" command in the context of GitHub refers to using Git commands, specifically git push, to upload your local repository's commits and changes to a remote repository hosted on GitHub.
+GitHub provides a platform to host and manage Git repositories, making it easier to collaborate with others and manage version control.

 Sources: https://blog.udemy.com/git-tutorial-a-comprehensive-guide/